ibm-cloud-docs/vpc/vpn-add-connection.md

 {: #vpn-using-api-add-connection}
 {: api}

-To create a VPN connection by using the API, follow these steps:
+To create a VPN connection with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.